 Best for Joints

-The Vitamin Shoppe UC-II Collagen for Joint Mobility and Flexibility is a good option for joint pain.
+The Vitamin Shoppe UC-II Collagen for Joint Mobility and Flexibility is also a good option for joint pain.
 The Arthritis Foundation indicates that undenatured type II collagen (UC-II) may help to decrease arthritis pain.
 The recommended dosage for UC-II collagen is 20 to 40 milligrams per day, and this supplement provides 40 milligrams per capsule.
 The Vitamin Shoppe says that its products go through rigorous testing and meet the FDA's guidelines for GMPs.
 The company also offers a no-questions-asked money-back guarantee.

 Best for Vegans